Quantum spin systems on infinite lattices: Dynamics

 \subsection{Derivations}

 The Hamiltonian can be interpreted as the generator of time translations.
-It turns out that in the context of $C^*$-algebras, generators of one-parameter groups (or even semi-groups) of automorphisms can be conveniently expressed by derivations. \begin{definition} A (symmetric) \emph{derivation} of a $C^*$-algebra $\alg{A}$ is a linear map from a $*$-subalgebra $D(\delta)$ of $\alg{A}$ into $\alg{A}$ such that \begin{enumerate} \item $\delta(A^*) = \delta(A)^*$ for $A \in D(\delta)$, \item $\delta(AB) = \delta(A)B + A \delta(B)$ for $A,B \in D(\delta)$. \end{enumerate} The algebra $D(\delta)$ is called the \emph{domain} of $\delta$. \end{definition} For the systems that we are interested in, one usually has that the domain of the derivation are the strictly local operators of the quasi-local algebra, i.e. $D(\delta) = \alg{A}_{loc}$.
+It turns out that in the context of $C^*$-algebras, generators of one-parameter groups (or even semi-groups) of automorphisms can be conveniently expressed by derivations. \begin{definition} A (symmetric) \emph{derivation} of a $C^*$-algebra $\alg{A}$ is a linear map from a $*$-subalgebra $D(\delta)$ of $\alg{A}$ into $\alg{A}$ such that \begin{enumerate} \item $\delta(A^*) = \delta(A)^*$ for $A \in D(\delta)$, \item $\delta(AB) = \delta(A)B + A \delta(B)$ for $A,B \in D(\delta)$. \end{enumerate} The algebra $D(\delta)$ is called the \emph{domain} of $\delta$. \end{definition} For the systems that we are interested in, one usually has that the domain of the derivation is given by the strictly local operators of the quasi-local algebra, i.e. $D(\delta) = \alg{A}_{loc}$.
 Note that $\alg{A}_{loc}$ is dense in $\alg{A}$.
 This is also necessary, since in the end we want to be able to define a map that acts on all of $\alg{A}$.
+In general $\delta$ is an unbounded map, in the sense that there is no $C > 0$ such that $\delta(A) < C \|A\|$ for all $A \in D(\delta)$, hence one encounters similar concerns as in the case of unbounded operators on Hilbert spaces, discussed in Section~\ref{sec:unbounded}.
+In particular, it is generally not possible to extend $\delta$ to all of $\alg{A}$.

-Derivations can be obtained from one-parameter groups of automorphisms of a $C^*$-algebra $\alg{A}$.
+Derivations can be obtained as the \idx{generator} of one-parameter groups of automorphisms of a $C^*$-algebra $\alg{A}$.
 More precisely, let $t \mapsto \alpha_t$ be a one-parameter group of automorphisms of $\alg{A}$.
 Moreover, assume that the action is strongly continuous, in that the map $t \mapsto \alpha_t(A)$ is continuous in the norm topology for each $A \in \alg{A}$.
 Define $\delta(A)$ by